Kashariyot (Couriers) in the Jewish Resistance During the Holocaust

 One rationale for recognizing only “the fighters” as heroes is that they were the ones who risked their lives.
 It is clear that all of those who fought in the ghetto revolts were willing to risk their lives to fight for “Jewish honor.”
 We know that most of them assumed that they were going to die in the battle.
 They did not fight to stop or defeat the Germans or to “win” the battle, because they knew that was not possible.
 Their fight was largely symbolic—they fought for honor, and for revenge, and to disrupt the Germans’ plans and take control of how and when they died.

 However, as this article has shown, the kashariyot were also willing to risk their lives: they were in constant danger and always under the threat of death.
 In addition, like the fighters, they assumed that they were going to be killed—none of them expected to survive.
-In fact, when Lisa Chapnick was chastised for undertaking a very dangerous mission alone, she explained that because she assumed she would be killed, she did not want to lose anyone else on the same mission.
-Thus, if we define a hero as one who has risked his or her life, then the kashariyot should also be considered heroes because they certainly took that risk.
+When Lisa Chapnick was chastised for undertaking a very dangerous mission alone, she explained that she did not want to lose anyone else because she had assumed that she would be killed.
+Thus, if we define a hero as one who has risked their life, then the kashariyot should be considered heroes because they certainly took that risk.

 But perhaps it is assumed that the “fighters” were in greater danger and exposed to the risk of death for a longer period of time.
 However, when we consider the amount of time the fighters were at risk—or even the specific number of days or hours that they were “engaged” in a life-threatening situation, we once again see that the kashariyot were in life-threatening situations for as much—and typically for much longer periods of time—as those who fought in the ghetto revolts.
 In Warsaw, for example, the ghetto fighters were at risk, using the most liberal definitions of the time involved, for five months (January to May 1943).
 In Bialystok, they were at risk for, at most, three weeks (in August 1943).
 In contrast, most of the kashariyot faced the risk of death for more than six months, and many of them faced the risk for several years.